thinkshout/feeding-texas/_products/2017/08/Strengthen-SNAP-as-a-Bridge-to-Work.md

 ---
 layout: product
 type: issue backgrounder
-title: Strengthen SNAP as a bridge to work
+title: Strengthen SNAP as a Bridge to Work
 subhead:
 banner: https://s3-us-west-2.amazonaws.com/assets.feedingtexas.org/images/banners/banner-02.jpg
 summary: Read our new proposal showing how SNAP can help more Americans back to work.